This post is also available in: Indonesia (Indonesian)

 - The authorised capital, subscribed capital, paid-up capital.

 - Details to hold General Meeting of Shareholders.

 - Appointment, replacement, dismissal of members of the board.

 The deed, however, requires several more detailed information such as the following:

 - Details of the Founders: if the shareholders is an individual, do include the name, date of birth, place of birth, current residence and citizenship.
 If the shareholder is an organisation, the deed requires the domicile and full address of the legal entity, date and registration number.

 - Details of the Board of Directors and Board of Commissioners: The details of each board member such as name, date of birth, place of birth, current residence and citizenship.

 - Details of the Shareholders (other than the founders): The name of every shareholder, number of shares and issued, and paid-up nominal value.

 Approval of the Deed

-After completing the deed of establishment, it must be notarized to be a legal document.
+After completing the deed of establishment in Indonesia, it must be notarized to be a legal document.
 After that, business owners must apply to the Ministry of Law and Human Rights to get approval.